TeniolaObiwole/Projects/README.md

 Customer Churn Analysis of a Telecommunications Company

-Analysed customer data using Excel to identify high-risk segments, discovering a 40.61% churn rate among international plan users.
+Analysed 2094 rows of customer data using Excel to identify high-risk segments, discovering a 40.61% churn rate among international plan users.
 Recommended targeted retention strategies and service improvements, guiding resource allocation towards high-impact customer groups.

 ---
 Financial Viability Analysis of Microprocessor Development for a Transport for London Contract